GayathriSubramani07/omdb-movie-explorer/README.md

 Search any movie, series, or episode.

-Results shown in a futuristic neon grid.
+Results displayed in a futuristic neon grid.

 🎬 Movie Details Page